ChaosSearch/chaos-aws-workshop/content/10_GettingStarted/_index.md

 ## Introduction

-ChaosSearch is a fully managed, secure service on AWS backed by S3 as a data store.
+ChaosSearch is a fully managed, secure service on AWS backed by Amazon S3 as a data store.
 With a few clicks, customers can be up and running in minutes, all at a fraction of the cost of running your own Elasticsearch cluster or ELK Stack.

 Learn how ChaosSearch unlocks your Amazon S3 storage and turns it into a secure, durable, and cost-effective search platform with both Amazon S3 and Elasticsearch APIs.

-## Step 1 - IAM Role and Policy Access

-At ChaosSearch, we give you the ability to make more of your S3 infrastructure by turning into an elastic cluster.
-The first step in doing so is following the recommended set-up to start the creation of your IAM Role and Policy which will allow us to start listing out all of the S3 buckets within your AWS (Amazon Web Services) account.

-## Step 2 - Discover Your Data in S3
+### Step 1 - Discover and Index data directly from S3

-Discovery is the first step in understanding all of the files that are stored in your S3 bucket(s).
-When Discovery starts you will begin to see the different fields populate and update as we continue to understand the contents of the bucket.

-## Step 3 - Create an Object Group, a Virtual S3 Bucket

-Object Groups are customizable filters for viewing what&#39;s in your buckets for fine-grained object analysis.
-These virtual buckets are our first steps in auto-discovering and indexing your data.
-As you move through the Object Group creation you will have the opportunity to define what filtering is needed to separate out the different files.
-Object Groups can be used for building filters on microservices, log type, log per application, etc.

-## Step 4 - Index your Data

-In order to see the platform in action, start indexing the data in one of your S3 buckets.
-During the indexing process, you will start to see different stats populating in the Group Details, Index Details, and Indexed Structure.
+The first step is to allow ChaosSearch to connect to your S3 buckets using standard IAM Role and Policy or the Cloudformation template.
+After discover and cataloging the contents of your S3 bucket(s), users can set customizable filters to create the *Object Groups* and index the data in virtual buckets for fine-grained analysis.

-## Step 5 - Refinery
+### Step 2 - Transform the data with Refinery

-ChaosSearch Index Views are logical indexes based on the physical indexes created in the Storage section of the ChaosSearch Platform.
-The refinery allows users the unique ability to clean, prepare, and transform the index data.
-Schema Transformation can be applied to one or many fields and the changing of Types between a String, Number, or TimeVal without the need to re-index data.
+ChaosSearch *Views* are logical indexes based on the physical indexes (*Object Groups*).
+The *Refinery* allows users the unique ability to clean, prepare, and transform the index data.
+Schema Transformation can be applied to one or many fields to change data types (from string to numeral for example), expand the content of a single field into multiple fields for better analysis, among other capabilities.
+All the transformations can be done without the need to re-index data and you can have multiple *Views* based on the same *Object Group* for different analysis types or personas.

-## Step 6 - Visualization
+### Step 3 - Visualization and Alerting

-Now that your data has been indexed, it is available to Elasticsearch and Kibana.
-Navigate to the Visualization tab to get started.
-In order to visualize and explore data in Kibana, you&#39;ll need to create an index pattern to retrieve data from Elasticsearch.
+Data from the *Views* are accessible through the Elasticsearch API and also using the built-in Kibana (based on the OpenDistro).
+Users can create individual visualizations or group multiple on a dashboard.
+There is also alerting capabilities to allow automated monitoring of events, and customizable triggers to send notifications when data crosses the thresholds set.
+ChaosSearch provides multiple alerting options with built-in integrations for Slack, Amazon Chime and custom Webhooks (integrates with your existing monitoring infrastructure or any third-party system.)